inferno-framework/inferno-framework.github.io/docs/getting-started/repo-layout-and-organization.md

   needs.
 - `docker-compose.background.yml` - This file coordinates and runs the background services needed for running Inferno.
+- `execution_scripts` - This folder is for scrips that execute test suites against running Inferno services like the HL7 Validator.
+The template includes an example script for the sample test suite.
+See [CI/CD Usage](docs/ci-cd-usage.html#using-the-inferno-execute_script-cli-for-complex-orchestration) for additional information.
 - `inferno_template.gemspec` - This file controls how your tests are packaged up as a distributable Ruby gem.
 This is also where you can add additional Ruby gems if you need them.